Skip to main content

 How to import

-• Drag and drop — drag your file anywhere onto the dashboard.
+• Drag and drop — drag your raw DNA file onto the app.

 1